Onyx-Protocol/Onyx/docs/1.1/protocol/specifications/vm1.md

 The unassigned codes are reserved for future expansion.

-If the [expansion flag](#vm-state) is set, these opcodes have no effect on the state of the VM except from reducing run limit by 1 and incrementing the program counter.
+If the [expansion flag](#vm-state) is on, these opcodes have no effect on the state of the VM except from reducing run limit by 1 and incrementing the program counter.

-If the [expansion flag](#vm-state) is not set, execution fails immediately.
+If the [expansion flag](#vm-state) is off, these opcodes immediately fail the program when encountered during execution.